Cactoidal/Treasure-Seeker/godot/README.md

 I also have quite a bit of repetitive code, both in gdscript and in Rust, that I'm hoping I can cut down, to make the system easier to audit and replicate.

+## Day 7

+After some live 1v1 playtesting, I've found a few bugs that could be RPC related.
+On rare occasions, something happens to the reencrypted value during transit, which causes Godot to incorrectly report the incoming score as a 0.
+Since the game is just checking whether the incoming score is lower than the current recorded score, this tricks the game into reporting that the tile was trapped.

+To get around this, for now I've just programmed the game to ignore incoming scores of 0.
+My hypothesis is that this may have to do with how I've hardcoded the RPC request id numbers, but I'm not quite sure, and the error is difficult to replicate.

+More commonly, transactions get dropped entirely, which can make the game hang up during queueing.
+Running the game with a local RPC would probably solve these problems.

+Regardless, there is now a [public release available for MacOSX and Linux/X11](https://github.com/Cactoidal/Treasure-Seeker/releases/tag/v0.1.0-alpha)!
+If you'd like to try it, you should definitely play with a friend, otherwise you will simply sit in the queue.

+I've also created a [short demo video](https://www.youtube.com/watch?v=wdNZbRqhCMY) showing the gameplay, and explaining the contract logic.

+And that brings this first experiment with the fhEVM to a close.
+As always, thanks for reading, hope you enjoyed.